1. Home

 Day-to-day tasks

-• check that clients understand that the tattoo is permanent
+• check that clients understand that their tattoo will be permanent

-• copy the chosen design onto the customer's skin, either by drawing freehand or using a transfer
+• copy the design onto the customer's skin, either by drawing freehand or using a transfer

-• follow the design lines with an electrically-operated needle, which injects ink under the skin
+• follow the design outline with an electrically-operated needle, which injects ink under the skin

-• explain the procedure and point out any risks involved
+• explain the piercing procedure and point out any risks

-• advise on suitable types of metal and jewellery
+• advise on suitable types of body jewellery

-• sterilise the piece of jewellery and the area which is being pierced
+• sterilise the piece of jewellery and the area to be pierced

-• dispose of the needle, following health and safety guidelines
+• dispose of the needle after piercing, following health and safety guidelines

-• show the client how to care for the piercing as it heals, and what to do if there's a problem
+• show the client how to care for their piercing and what to do if there's a problem

 Working environment